Azure-Samples/function-mysql-connection-pool-python/README.md

 - Create MySQL database in Azure (This sample uses flexible server)
 - Add your client IP address in the networking section (if you are testing it from VS Code.)
 - Download SSL Certificate and replace with DigiCertGlobalRootCA.crt.pem VS code and local testing.
+(In Networking section in Azure Portal- https://learn.microsoft.com/en-us/azure/mysql/flexible-server/how-to-connect-tls-ssl)
-- Allow public access from any Azure service within Azure to this server (in networking section of MySQL)
+- Allow public access from any Azure service within Azure to this server (in networking section of MySQL - same link as above)
 - Setup VS code with python.